stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

    * A 2-byte sequence number

-   * The SHA512/256 hash of its parent block (which may be a regular block or a checkpoint block)
+   * The SHA512/256 hash of its parent block

    * The SHA512/256 hash of a Merkle tree containing the block's transactions

-   * A FROST Schnorr signature from the current producer set (replaces the ECDSA signature)
+   * A FROST Schnorr signature from the current producer set

+   * A bitmap of which producers contributed to the signature (used for determining transaction fee distribution)

 * A body: